johnpapa/lite-server/README.md

 ### Using on the fly

-lite-server can be sued with `npx`
+lite-server can be used with `npx`

 ```bash
 npx lite-server